 When you have a good brand that’s clearly defined, you can create consistent experiences with your customers whether they’re at your physical shop, online, or scrolling through social media.
 Over time, consistent experiences turn into memorable moments that your customers will rave about for years and years to come.

-3. BUILDS CUSTOMER RELATIONSHIPS
+3. Branding BUILDS CUSTOMER RELATIONSHIPS

 Without a unique brand, you may never get the attention of your ideal customer, but with a brand you can instantly relate to your customer starting a relationship built on trust that will only continue to result in returning sales.
 In fact, 81% of consumers said that they need to be able to trust the brand in order to buy from them.

-4. GIVES EMPLOYEE PRIDE
+4. Branding GIVES EMPLOYEEs PRIDE

 A brand doesn’t just help you connect with your customers, it lets you share in a common mission with your employees as you work towards the same goal.
 As they help you build your business towards the goal, they’ll establish a strong sense of pride in the work they’re doing.